Why is Resilience Important for Catholics?

 In Luke 4:16-21, at the beginning of His public ministry, Jesus proclaims a prophecy from Isaiah about a special servant of the Lord who will bring about freedom and healing.
 After His proclamation, Jesus announces that He fulfills the passage.
 Ultimately, Jesus brings about freedom and healing from sin and its effects through His death and resurrection.

-Therefore, healing is a big part of Jesus’ ministry, as we can see through His forgiveness of sins and healing miracles.
-Therefore, it is reasonable to think that this aspect of resilience is essential for Catholics and could be one way in which Jesus completes His healing mission in us.
+Therefore, healing is a central part of Jesus’ ministry, as we see in His forgiveness of sins and His healing miracles.
+Consequently, it is reasonable to think that this aspect of resilience is essential for Catholics and could be one way in which Jesus completes His healing mission in us.

 Bouncing Back

 Throughout His ministry, Jesus calls His disciples to take up their cross (Luke 9:23), uniting their suffering, big and small, to the cross to bring about redemption.
-By bouncing back when facing life’s hassles, we can better carry the crosses sent.
+By bouncing back when facing life’s hassles, we can better carry the crosses sent our way.

 Flourishing and Thriving

 Finally, Jesus says He came to bring about abundant life (John 10:10).
-Ultimately, we find this abundant life in Heaven, but by living in light of Jesus, we can glimpse this joy and fulfillment now.
+Ultimately, we find this abundant life in Heaven.
+Still, by living in light of Jesus, we can glimpse this joy and fulfillment now, even if we carry heavy crosses.

 What Helps Increase Resilience?